scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, but went out for food with a friend for dinner.

+### Day 148

+Lunch provided by work today, and then had my usual weekly trivia session so that was food out at dinner as well.
+I did get my box of liquid soylent though, so I should be diving into that and making a note of the differences tomorrow or the next day.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/